Hours: Monday to Friday, 8:30 am to 4:30 pm

 - Working closely with all disciplines participating in intake, assessments/screening tools, information gathering, environmental scans and data collection.

 - Coordinating community resources in support of person’s needs and assisting the person in utilizing these resources.

 - Liaising with person and their families to assist and support them.

 - Assist in monitoring response to treatment recommendations.

 - Participating in a multi-disciplinary team to develop treatment plans for assigned person in the community.

 - Conducting observations in all environments (i.e., home, school, day program etc.) to provide guidance/information to person, families and community partners.

-- Providing education and training to caregivers and community providers on a variety of topics (i.e. Dual Diagnosis, behavioral strategies etc.).
+- Providing education and training to caregivers and community providers on a variety of topics (i.e. Dual Diagnosis, behavioural strategies etc.).

 - Developmental Service Worker Diploma or Degree/Diploma from a recognized Community College/University in Social/Human Services (minimum 2-year program)